ESNTurkiye/ESN-GO/README.md

 ## What is ESN GO?

-ESN GO enables Erasmus students visiting Turkey to easily explore cities with:
+ESN GO enables Erasmus students visiting Türkiye to easily explore cities with:

 - City guides for Istanbul, Ankara, Izmir, Antalya, and more
 - Curated tour packages (Cappadocia, Ephesus, Black Sea region)